WWVH

-WWVH is the callsign of the U.S. National Institute of Standards and Technology's shortwave radio time signal station located at the Barking Sands Missile Range, in Kekaha, on the island of Kauai in the state of Hawaii.
+WWVH is the callsign of the U.S. National Institute of Standards and Technology's shortwave radio time signal station located at the Pacific Missile Range Facility Barking Sands, in Kekaha, on the island of Kauai in the state of Hawaii.

 WWVH is the Pacific sister station to WWV, and has a similar broadcast format.
-Like WWV, WWVH's main function is the dissemination of official U.S. Government time, through exactly the same methods as found on WWV's signal.
+Like WWV, WWVH's main function is the dissemination of the official U.S. Government time and frequency standard.

-To minimize interference with the WWV broadcasts on the same frequencies, WWVH's broadcasts on 5, 10 and 15 MHz are directional, pointed primarily west.
-Despite this strategy, in certain places, particularly on the west coast of North America; and at certain times, due to ionospheric conditions, the listener can actually hear both WWV and WWVH on the same frequency at the same time.
+Due to ionospheric conditions, at certain times and locations some listeners may receive both WWV and WWVH on the same frequency at the same time.
 The information modulated on the carrier is modified to reduce confusion if both are received simultaneously.
 In particular, voice announcements on one correspond to silent periods on the other.
 WWVH uses a female voice (Jane Barbe) to distinguish itself from WWV, which uses a male voice.

-WWVH time signals can also be accessed by telephone.
+WWVH time signals can also be accessed by telephone at +1 (808) 335-4363.